-- (3) the description of the applicable agreement in this Prospectus; and - (c) For each taxable year, more than 90% of our gross income will be derived from: - (1) the exploration, development, production, processing, refining, transportation or marketing of any mineral or natural resource, including oil, gas or products thereof; or - (2) other items as to which counsel has or will opine are "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.
+- (c) For each taxable year, more than 90% of our gross income will be derived from: - the exploration, development, production, processing, refining, transportation or marketing of any mineral or natural resource, including oil, gas or products thereof; or - (2) other items as to which counsel has or will opine are "qualifying income" within the meaning of Section 7704(d) of the Internal Revenue Code.

 Section 7704 of the Internal Revenue Code provides that publicly-traded partnerships will, as a general rule, be taxed as corporations.
 However, an exception, referred to as the "Qualifying Income Exception," exists with respect to publicly-traded partnerships of which 90% or more of the gross income for every taxable year consists of "qualifying income."
 Qualifying income includes interest from other than a financial business, dividends and income and gains from the processing, transportation and marketing of crude oil, natural gas, and products thereof, including the retail and wholesale marketing of propane, certain hedging activities and the transportation of propane and natural gas liquids.
-Based upon the representations of Heritage Propane and the general partner and a review of the applicable legal authorities, counsel is of the opinion that at least 90% of our gross income for each taxable year will not constitute qualifying income.
+Based upon the representations of Heritage Propane and the general partner and a review of the applicable legal authorities, counsel is of the opinion that at least 90% of our gross income constitutes qualifying income.